 - We recognise that safeguarding and child protection is an essential part of our duty of care to all students and all staff have a responsibility to provide a safe environment in which children can learn.
 We understand that safeguarding, child protection and promoting the welfare of all children is everyone's responsibility and everyone has a role to play in protecting children.
 We recognise that our school is part of a wider safeguarding system for children and work closely with other agencies to promote the welfare of children.
-We maintain an attitude of 'it could happen here' and will consider the wishes of, and at all times, what is in the best interests of each child. - 7 The purpose of this policy is to: - Promote safeguarding and child protection and to demonstrate President Kennedy School's commitment to keeping children safe; - Provide all members of staff with the information required to meet their safeguarding duty and protect children from harm; - Provide stakeholders with clear information relating to President Kennedy's safeguarding and child protection procedures; - Ensure that staff understand, can recognise and can respond to the indicators of abuse; - Ensure that all staff are aware of their mandatory reporting duty in relation to Section 5B of the Female Genital Mutilation Act 2003; and - Ensure that children are protected from maltreatment or harm. - 8 President Kennedy School is committed the following principles;
+We maintain an attitude of 'it could happen here' and will consider the wishes of, and at all times, what is in the best interests of each child. - 7 The purpose of this policy is to: - Promote safeguarding and child protection and to demonstrate President Kennedy School's commitment to keeping children safe; - Provide all members of staff with the information required to meet their safeguarding duty and protect children from harm; - Provide stakeholders with clear information relating to President Kennedy School's safeguarding and child protection procedures; - Ensure that staff understand, can recognise and can respond to the indicators of abuse; - Ensure that all staff are aware of their mandatory reporting duty in relation to Section 5B of the Female Genital Mutilation Act 2003; and - Ensure that children are protected from maltreatment or harm. - Ensure that all staff are aware of their mandatory duties in relation to Prevent.

-- All children have the right to be protected from harm. - Children should feel safe and secure and cannot learn unless they do so. - All staff are responsible for keeping children safe and have a responsibility to act if they think a child is at risk of harm. - Working with other agencies is essential to promote safeguarding and protect children from harm. - Early help and providing support to families and/or children as soon as a problem emerges is essential to improving outcomes for children and families.
+- 8 President Kennedy School is committed to the following principles: - All children have the right to be protected from harm. - All staff take on a responsibility to promote children's welfare - Children should feel safe and secure and cannot learn unless they do so. - All staff are responsible for keeping children safe and have a responsibility to act if they think a child is at risk of harm. - Working with other agencies is essential to promote safeguarding and protect children from harm. - Early help and providing support to families and/or children as soon as a problem emerges is essential to improving outcomes for children and families.